Rule 5160-45-03 | Ohio department of medicaid (ODM) -administered waiver program: individual rights and responsibilities.

 (b) Decide who, besides the case manager, will participate in the service planning process.

-(c) Participate in, and cooperate with, the case manager and team in the development and implementation of all services plans and plans of care.
+(c) Participate in, and cooperate with, the case manager and team in the development and implementation of person-centered services plans and plans of care.

 (d) Participate in the recruitment, selection and dismissal of his or her providers.